Wucinni/Bachelor-Project/README.md

 ![](README_Assets/sentiment_analysis_logo.png)

-Desktop and web application for sentiment analysis on ~~Twitter~~ Reddit.
+Desktop and web application for sentiment analysis on ~~Twitter~~ Reddit using Machine Learning.